kreauniv/comp308/source/piclang.rst

 Let's consider 3 categories of images that students gave examples of --

-1. "Primitives" such as circles, rectangles, squares and triangles.
+1. "Primitives" such as discs, rectangles, squares and triangles.
 We include images loaded from files in this category since they do not depend on the content of other images.
 We'll use the `Plain PPM`_ file format since it is a simple text-based format that's easy to parse and write. [#ppm]_